wuhou123/mpvue-shares/README.md

-# init-mpvue
+# wuhan-ncov

-> just a project for init-mpvue
+> just a project for wuhan-ncov

 ## Build Setup